HassanNasrMohamed/Indicators-Enrichment/README.md

 # Contributing

 If you find any issues with the Indicator Enrichment Script, please report them on the GitHub Issues page.
-Contributions are also welcome in the form of pull requests.
+Contributions are also welcome in the form of pull requests..